kwojcicki/kwojcicki.github.io/_posts/2022-10-23-MANUAL-SELF-HOSTED-C#.md

 ## Setup

-Finally we need someway for our routing and invocation logic to be called.
-In order to minimize any changes necessary in your clients, we can directly call our `TryController` method as part of a mocked `HttpClient`.
+Finally, we need someway for our routing and invocation logic to be called.
+To minimize any changes necessary in your clients, we can directly call our `TryController` method as part of a mocked `HttpClient`.

 ```cs
 public HttpClient GetHttpClient(ControllerBase[] controllers)